Each region of Florida has its own unique charms.

 When you visit the regional section of their site, you are presented with an interactive map of Florida's 8 regions.
 Simply clicking on any of those regions will take you to an in-depth report on that particular region.

 The individual reports include information on what industries are most important in that region, an overview of the types of people that live in that region, in-depth information on the economics of that area, information on quality of life, and more.

-Simply taking the time to peruse some of this information should give you a good handle on what makes the various parts of Florida “tick”, which is all very good information to have when you’re trying to figure out where in Florida you want to retire.
+Simply taking the time to peruse some of this information should give you a good handle on what makes the various parts of Florida “tick”, which is all excellent information to have when trying to figure out where in Florida you want to retire.